6 Types of Demand Forecasting + Projection Benefits, Methods, and More

 Demand forecasting is the process of understanding and predicting customer demand in order to make smart decisions about supply chain operations, profit margins, cash flow, capital expenditures, capacity planning, and more.
 Demand forecasting helps businesses estimate the total sales and revenue for a future period of time, often – but not always – by looking at historical data.

-Demand forecasting is important for almost all businesses to avoid overproduction and underproduction.
+The demand forecasting methodology is important for almost all businesses to avoid overproduction and underproduction.
 To conduct a systematic and scientific demand forecast, analysts need to determine what they’re measuring and the time perspective, select a type and method of demand forecasting, and then collect, analyze, and interpret results.

 Factors Influencing Demand Forecasting

 There are a number of factors that can significantly impact demand which need to be taken into account prior to forecasting.
-Here are the five most common influencers of forecasting.
+Here are the five most common influencers impacting forecasting and demand management.

 As seasons change, so can demand.
 A highly seasonal brand, or a cyclical business, may have a peak season when sales are booming followed by off-seasons when sales are steady or even very slow.
 Some demand forecasting examples based on seasonality include products used during specific seasons (boating gear during the summer), holidays (costumes and candy on Halloween) or events (wedding season, for example).